5 takeaways from the first Capitol attack hearing

 Quested had attended several rallies for a documentary he was in the process of filming and Thursday provided an eyewitness account of the leadup to the breach of the police line.

-“The atmosphere was much darker on this day that it had been on the other days,” Quested said.
+“The atmosphere was much darker on this day than it had been on the other days,” Quested said.

 Capitol riot footage from Quested and others that day showed a barrage of rioters flooding the property, fighting with officers and entering the building through broken windows.